Speaking Thai Time

 Why does a Thai person tell you it is 1.00 p.m. when it is 7:00 p.m.?

 Because the Thais have a unique way of telling the time.

 The Thai girl was not accustomed to telling the time to a foreigner.
 This traditional Thai way of telling the time can create big problems between you and your Thai colleague or sweetheart.

-Imagine how you would feel if you have made an appointment with your girl to meet at 1:00 p.m..
-You almost kill yourself fighting through the traffic to get there on time then she doesn't arrive.
+Imagine how you would feel if you have made an appointment with a Thai person to meet at 1:00 p.m..
+You almost kill yourself fighting through the traffic to get there on time then he/she doesn't arrive.
 No show!

 Let’s take a look at this Colloquial System used in everyday Thai conversation.

 The 4 Periods Colloquial System

 To speak about the time in Thai language the day is divided into 4 six-hour periods starting at midnight, 6 a.m., midday, and 6 p.m.

 Thai language uses a word THOOM to signify a time period which is any time between 6:00 p.m. and midnight.
 Beginning at 7:00 p.m. there are five counts of the clock.
 (7,8,9,10,11)